Having an anaesthetic

 After the operation

-Your child will be taken to the recovery room (near the operating theatre) as soon as the operation is finished.
+Your child will be taken to the recovery area.
 Here, specially trained recovery nurses will closely monitor your child.

-You will be taken to the recovery room as soon as your child starts to wake up.
-When your child is ready, the ward nurse and a porter will take your child back to the ward with you.
+You will be taken to the recovery area as soon as your child starts to wake up.
+When your child is ready, we take them back to the ward with you if they are staying in the children's hospital overnight.
+If your child is having day surgery, we explain when it is safe for them to go home.

-Your child may be able to start drinking fluids and then have a light diet within a few hours of getting back to the ward, but this depends on the type of operation.
+Your child may be able to start drinking fluids and then have a light meal within a few hours of returning to the ward.
+This depends on the type of procedure.
+If your child has day surgery, they should be able to eat and drink or feed as usual again within 1 to 2 hours of the procedure.
 Please speak to your child’s nurse before giving your child any food or drink.